Gandi supports alternative projects

 More on the WWF l

-VideoLAN is a development community project of freeware in the multimedia and video over networks.
+VideoLAN is a community development project creating freeware in the multimedia and video over network space.

-This project, started by French students just over a decade ago, has today become an international project that has gained recognition thanks to the creation of software such as the VLC multimedia player.
+Started by French students just over a decade ago, it has today become an international project that has gained recognition thanks to the creation of software such as the VLC multimedia player.

 More on VideoLAN